Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Introduction

-In this work we demonstrate that DP clustering algorithm can be made fully unsupervised and parameter-free by combining it with a non-parametric density estimator~\cite{FEwithoutCV} recently proposed by us.
-This estimator is able to find by a statistical approach the largest region around each point in which the density is approximately constant.
-One of the main innovations with respect to other non-parametric estimators is that it measures the density in the manifold in which the data lay, and not in the embedding space whose dimensionality is normally overwhelmingly large.
-We will show that the ma\-the\-ma\-ti\-cal formulation of the estimator in~\cite{FEwithoutCV} naturally induces a simple criterion to automatically find the density peaks thorough the DP clustering.
+In this work we demonstrate that DP clustering algorithm can be made fully unsupervised by combining it with PA$k$~\cite{FEwithoutCV}, a non-parametric density estimator recently proposed by us. {This estimator is able to exploit a statistical approach to find the largest region around each point in which the density is approximately constant.} One of the PA$k$'s main innovations with respect to other non-parametric estimators is that it measures the density in the manifold in which the data lay, and not in the embedding space whose dimensionality is normally overwhelmingly large.
+In the following we show that the ma\-the\-ma\-ti\-cal formulation of the estimator in ref.~\cite{FEwithoutCV} naturally induces a criterion to automatically find density peaks through the DP clustering.
 Moreover, the estimator provides a measure of the uncertainty on the density.
-This last feature is a key ingredient, since it allows to recognize genuine density peaks from statistical fluctuations due to finite sampling.
-Furthermore, it allows assessing the statistical reliability of the probability peaks which are recognized as genuine.
+This last feature is a key ingredient, since it allows recognizing genuine density peaks from statistical fluctuations of the estimated density due to finite sampling.
+In fact, our approach allows assessing the statistical reliability of probability peaks thus providing a new manner for performing a so-called multimodality test (see, for instance, refs.~\cite{silverman1981using,minnotte1997nonparametric}).
 This, to the best of our knowledge, is an original contribution of this work.

-Finally, after testing the approach in several toy problems, we analyze two real world data sets: the MNIST database~\cite{MNIST} of handwritten digits and a sample of protein sequences extracted from the Pfam clan PUA~\cite{PFAM,PFAMlatest}, a complex superfamily organized into ten families, each containing a variety of architectures.
+Finally, after testing the DPA algorithm in several toy problems, we analyze two real world data sets: the MNIST database~\cite{MNIST} of handwritten digits and a sample of protein sequences extracted from the Pfam clan PUA~\cite{PFAM,PFAMlatest}, a complex superfamily of sequences organized into ten families, each containing a variety of architectures.